MariaAguiar/minitester/README.md

 Final considerations:
-- In cases where the result involves a 'command not found' statement, a validation was added checking for this very statement in both files.
+- In cases where the results involve stderr messages, several validations were added checking for equivalent statements in both files.
-Since 'command not found' statements can be hard to match in between linux distributions and this program uses 'diff' statements, this validation was added.
+Since these kinds of statements can be hard to match in between shell terminals and linux distributions - plus this program uses 'diff' statements, these validations were added.
-This can change the results of some of the tests in cases where more the a failed command is tested.
+These can change the results of some of the tests in cases where more the a failed command is tested.
-This extra validation can be removed by deleting the statements and conditions pertaining to the 'dif_bash' and 'dif_shell' variables in the file 'veridict.sh'.
+These extra validations can be removed by deleting the statements and conditions pertaining to the 'dif_*_bash' and 'dif_*_shell' variables in the file 'veridict.sh'.

 Thanks!